Keyboard ALT + g to toggle grid overlay

 Founded in 1973 on a farm in the heart of Sweden’s horse country, hall construction company Borga has always reflected the self-reliance of its bucolic roots.
-Now headquartered in Skara, one of Sweden’s oldest cities, Borga continues to maintain full control over the entire production chain and process, from idea to finished building, and serves a wider variety of industries with the help of the Architecture toolset in AutoCAD.
+Now headquartered in Skara, one of Sweden’s oldest cities, Borga continues to maintain full control over the entire production chain and process, from idea to finished

 With more than 300 employees; production facilities in Sweden, Poland, and Lithuania; and sales offices in more than 11 countries, Borga describes itself as “the one and only building partner you’ll need.”
 To this end, the company has equipped its sales leaders with AutoCAD so that they can create drawings of a proposed plan to include in their estimates to clients.
 “I prepare offers for customers who aren’t quite sure of what they want to build,” says Baltzar Karlsson, a sales leader at Borga headquarters.